Last updated on May 9, 2022 at 06:15 pm

 Improving staff engagement requires a strategy that looks beyond vanity metrics like content engagement.
 To improve this metric, you have to do more than improve content quality.
 A common trend in the workplace is to look to improve culture and engage employees with things like pool tables, events, or other workplace perks.
 But the truth is, that improving engagement requires holistically improving the employee experience.
 Here’s why.

 When you improve employee experience, you increase employee satisfaction.
-When employees are satisfied and have a supportive, inclusive, and positive work experience, employee engagement will go up.
+When employees are satisfied and have a supportive, inclusive, and positive work experience, worker engagement will go up.

-How is Employee Engagement Tied to Employee Experience?
+How is Worker Engagement Tied to Employee Experience?

 Employee Engagement Trends